Virajbhise/alexa-skill/README.md

 # alexa-skill
- i built an alexa skill with lambda function.
+ I've built an alexa skill using lambda function.